lancard/bocchi-the-programming/README.md

   - int64, uint64
   - float32, float64
   - char  # UTF-32
-  - str  # UTF-32, not null-terminated
+  - string  # UTF-32, not null-terminated
 - Pseudo code for language flow
 - Compiler has these options:
   - "--strict": when finish program, it checks unfreed global variable and print memory leak errors.